Pklong/chat-app/README.md

 * Refactor the nickname management functionality in the `chat_server.js` file to be a class `NicknameManager` with attributes and methods.
-* Caching files (in the static `http` server)

-(Right now, the server loads a file using `fs` each time it is requested.
-To cache the file in a simplified way, we can save it's contents in a hash under the name of the file and then look there first before reading files with `fs.)

-* CSS and styling (serve CSS and images as static files)
+* CSS and styling (serve CSS and images as static files).
+Make a sidebar!
+* Private messages between users.
 * Allow users to subscribe to multiple chat rooms, and use client-side jQuery to allow them to switch between tabs for viewing the different rooms.